The right support

 The Toolkit offers invaluable guidance.
 It is designed for teachers and early years workers to use to assess literacy difficulties and dyslexia and to help them in both identifying and supporting pupils with dyslexia.

-Click here for a downloadable leaflet about the Toolkit.
+Click here for a leaflet about the Toolkit.

 Education Scotland Review

-'Making Sense: Education for Children and Young People with Dyslexia' : click here for more information about this report, launched in May 2014, as well as the Scottish Government and Dyslexia Scotland responses and developments in taking the report’s recommendations forward.
+'Making Sense: Education for Children and Young People with Dyslexia'.
+Click here for more information about this report, launched in May 2014, including responses from the Scottish Government and Dyslexia Scotland and developments in taking the report’s recommendations forward.

 Count Me In resource pack